kees-z/DuplicatiDocs/docs/06-advanced-options.md

 `--compression-module = zip`
 Duplicati supports pluggable compression modules.
 Use this option to select a module to use for compression.
 This is only applied when creating new volumes, when reading an existing file, the filename is used to select the compression module.

+### concurrency-block-hashers
+`--concurrency-block-hashers = 2`
+Use this option to set the number of processes that perform hashing of data.

+### concurrency-compressors
+`--concurrency-compressors = 2`
+Use this option to set the number of processes that perform compression of output data.

+### concurrency-max-threads
+`--concurrency-max-threads = 0`
+Use this option to set the maximum number of threads used.
+Setting this value to zero or less will dynamically balance the number of active threads to fit the hardware.

+### console-log-filter
+`--console-log-filter`
+This option accepts filters that removes or includes messages regardless of their log level.
+Multiple filters are supported by separating with :`.`
+Filters are matched against the log tag and assumed to be including, unless they start with `-`.
+Regular expressions are supported within hard braces.
+Example: `+Path*:+*Mail*:-[.*DNS]`

+### console-log-level
+`--console-log-level = Warning`
+Console information level

 ### control-files
 `--control-files = false`
 Use control files.